Upper Dolpo Trekking Highlights

 Day 6: Trek from Chhepka to Chunuwar (Amchi Hospital) (3,000m/9,850ft) - 6 to 7 hours trek

 As you embark on the renowned Lower Dolpo Circuit trail, you'll make your way towards the Amchi Hospital, situated on the opposite bank of the river.
-You'll traverse the Phoksundo Khola by crossing its bridge twice and continuing your journey along a secluded path, eventually reaching Rechi at an elevation of 3,011 meters (9,880 feet).
+You'll traverse the Phoksundo Khola by crossing its bridge twice and continue your journey along a secluded path, eventually reaching Rechi at an elevation of 3,011 meters (9,880 feet).

 Continuing onward from Rechi, your path leads you to Suligad Dovan, where you'll once again cross the bridge spanning the Phoksundo Khola.
 Your destination is Amchi Hospital, where dedicated doctors continue to practice traditional methods and employ herbal remedies to care for the local residents of Dolpo.